Skip to main content

 Bioavailability

-Following oral administration, rapidly and almost completely absorbed; limited data indicate that 30–100% of an oral dose reaches systemic circulation as unchanged metoclopramide.
+Following oral administration, rapidly and almost completely absorbed.
+Relative to a 20 mg IV dose, absolute bioavailability of oral metoclopramide is about 80%.
 Peak plasma concentration usually attained at 1–2 hours.

-Following intranasal administration, absolute bioavailability is 47%.
+Following intranasal administration, absolute bioavailability is 47% compared with IV administration.
 Absorption is reduced following intranasal versus oral administration; peak concentration, AUC, and time to reach peak concentration are similar following a 15-mg intranasal dose or a 10-mg oral dose.

 Over an intranasal dose range of 10–80 mg, systemic exposure is proportional to dose.